Wolverine: Adamantium Rage: Genesis version

 Recalling how Weapon X and Professor Thornton experimented upon him, Wolverine resolves to discover the secrets of his past.
 In his quest, he travels through a Weapon X facility, and then to the mountains, fighting off several attackers.
 Professor X contacts Wolverine to warn him of danger, but he refuses the X-Men's help, intent on settling things himself.
 After defeating the Wendigo, Wolverine travels to a jungle where he meets Storm, once again refusing her and the X-Men's help.
 He then battles against Lady Deathstrike and Sabretooth, learning from the latter that Shinobi Shaw has placed a contract on his life.

-Tracking Shaw down to New York City, Wolverine is ambushed and poisoned by Cyber, trapping him in a hallucinogenic nightmare that he escapes by poisoning Cyber with his own toxin; then travelling to the Inner Circle's base to confront Shaw.
+Tracking Shaw down to New York City, Wolverine is ambushed and poisoned by Cyber, trapping him in a hallucinogenic nightmare that he escapes by poisoning Cyber with his own toxin; then traveling to the Inner Circle's base to confront Shaw.
 Once Shaw is defeated, he and Wolverine fall into the catacombs below the base, where Trevor Fitzroy decides to finish both of them off.
 However, Wolverine overcomes Shaw's remaining forces, Bloodscream, and Fitzroy.
 Afterwards, he returns home, where he is congratulated by the X-Men.